kmsoln/JavaWebDevTutorial/docs/en/springsecurity/practice/password-encryption.md

    This method takes a CustomUserDetails object representing the user to be registered.
 It encrypts the user's password using the BCryptPasswordEncoder bean and then saves the user to the database.

-## Conclusion

-Congratulations!
-You have successfully set up password encryption using BCryptPasswordEncoder in your Spring Security-enabled application.
-By encrypting passwords, you enhance the security of user authentication and protect sensitive user data.

 ---
 # [NEXT TASK: Add a Dummy Users](add-dummy-users.md)